o3de/o3de.org/content/docs/userguide/fbx/intro.md

 ---
-description: ' Use FBX Settings to customize how static meshes, actors, PhysX colliders, and motions stored in .fbx files are exported for &ALYlong;. '
+description: ' Use FBX Settings to customize how static meshes, actors, PhysX colliders, and motions stored in .fbx files are exported for Amazon Lumberyard. '
 title: Customize FBX asset export with FBX Settings
 ---
 # Customize FBX asset export with FBX Settings {#fbx-intro}